In today’s data-driven world, business dashboards get a lot of buzz from SMBs and Fortune 100 corporations alike. And why not.

 If done in-house, a conventional software project eats up the IT department’s already limited resources, preventing personnel from focusing on critical technology issues.

 You no longer have to go down a traditional software development path to create your own online dashboards.
-No-code development platforms enable business managers to create interactive dashboards without writing a single line of code, and at a fraction of the time and cost required by traditional development methods.
+Low-code online database platforms like Caspio enable business managers to create interactive dashboards without writing a single line of code, and at a fraction of the time and cost required by traditional development methods.

 Create a Web Dashboard Using Caspio’s Visual Application Builder